opendistro-for-elasticsearch/deprecated-security-parent/README.md

 Please refer to the [technical documentation](https://opendistro.github.io/for-elasticsearch-docs) for detailed information.

 ## Build
-To build the security plugin from source follow these instructions in this order:
+To build the security plugin from source follow these instructions **in this order**:

 Download the `security-parent` source code